Aaron Green (American football)

 Aaron Green (born October 15, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the TCU Horned Frogs and was signed by the Los Angeles Rams as an undrafted free agent in 2016.

-Early years
+Early life

 Green attended James Madison High School.
 He accepted a football scholarship from the University of Nebraska–Lincoln.
 He transferred to Texas Christian University after his freshman season.
 He sat out the 2012 season to comply with the NCAA transfer rules.

 He became a starter for the Horned Frogs as a junior, leading the team with 922 rushing yards and 9 touchdowns on a 7.1 per carry average.
 As senior, he appeared in 13 games (10 starts), finishing seventh in school history with 1,272 rushing yards on the season.